Leviathan1990/KobaltBuilder-GUI/ReadMe.txt

 //English
 =
-With this progaram, you can extract the *.npk files or create them that the Project Nomad Nebula2 game engine can handle.
+With this program, you can extract the *.npk files or create them that the Project Nomad Nebula2 game engine can handle.

 For extracting files, you do NOT need to make any folders or subfolders, the program will do